All Episodes

 Yeah, sort of go with the flow.

-I once see Tucker Carlson say he goes, you know, Russell Brand, like if so he met ran into someone and they said you want to go to the Maldives, he would just go.
+I once see Tucker Carlson say, he goes, you know, Russell Brand, like, if somebody met ran into someone and said, you want to go to the Maldives, he would just go.

 I went there during COVID and they fucking locked me in my hotel room.